 5. Question: What happens if there is a case of COVID-19 with a student or a family member?

-Answer: Students, teachers, staff, and campus visitors, who have had close contact with an individual receiving a lab-confirmed COVID-19 diagnosis will not be permitted on campus until they have quarantined for 14 days.
+Answer: Students, teachers, staff, and campus visitors, who have had close contact with an individual receiving a lab-confirmed COVID-19 diagnosis will not be permitted on campus until they have quarantined for 11 days without being tested and 8 days if they test negative.
+Test results taken earlier than 6 days after initial exposure will not be accepted.
 Close contact is defined as: